-These documents contain information on the Budget.
+These documents contain information on different aspects of the Budget.
 The Fiscal Strategy Report outlines the Government's short-term fiscal intentions and long-term fiscal objectives, as required by the Public Finance Act 1989.
-The Summary of Initiatives lists the spending and savings initiatives included in Budget 2024.
+The Summary of Initiatives lists the spending and savings initiatives included in Budget 2025.
 The Child Poverty Report sets out supporting information relating to child poverty, as required by the Public Finance Act 1989.